catppuccin/nvim/README.md

 #### Toggle light/dark theme based on background value?

-For people who are hybrid between light and dark mode!
+For people who are hybrid between light and dark mode you can use this autocmd!

-`set background=light` will change flavour to latte

-`set background=dark` to mocha flavour

 ```lua
 vim.api.nvim_create_autocmd("OptionSet", {